-- 1. Please refer to section K of the Program Guide (Independent Assessment Program and Self-Declaration for Compliance with the Guideline on Information Required for Determining and Paying Compensation) which sets out the purpose and requirements for this declaration. - 2.
+- 1. Please refer to section K of the Program Guide (Independent Assessment Program and Self-Declaration for Compliance with the Guideline on Information Required for Determining and Paying Compensation) which sets out the purpose, areas to be considered and requirements for this declaration. - 2.
 Please do not attempt to modify the self-declaration template.
 If you have any enquiries in relation to information input or submission, please call 2878 8057 or 2878 8058. - 3.
 The completed self-declaration should be submitted to the Board by 31 March of each calendar year or the next business day if 31 March is a non-business day. - 4.
-Please submit both a hard copy and a soft copy of the completed self-declaration to the Board in accordance with the following instructions:
+Please submit the completed self-declaration to the Board in accordance with the following instructions: